nasa/earthdata-search/CONTRIBUTING.md

 Reusable CSS rules and JavaScript components should be displayed in the project's pattern portfolio document found at docs/ui/index.html.
 Developers may add to the portfolio by editing docs/ui/templates/index.html.erb.
-We generate the portfolio by running `rake doc:ui` in the project root (or `rake doc` to generate all project documentation).
+We generate the portfolio by running `docker-compose run web rake doc:ui` in the project root (or `docker-compose run web rake doc` to generate all project documentation).

-To see which rules are demonstrated, we run Deadweight on the pattern portfolio to scan for unused rules using `rake test:deadweight`.
+To see which rules are demonstrated, we run Deadweight on the pattern portfolio to scan for unused rules using `docker-compose run web rake test:deadweight`.

-To ensure the quality of our CSS, we run CSS lint using `rake test:csslint`.
+To ensure the quality of our CSS, we run CSS lint using `docker-compose run web rake test:csslint`.
 Developers are encouraged to read the CSS Lint wiki (<https://github.com/stubbornella/csslint/wiki/Rules>) to learn about the reasoning behind the rules.